FormatArc Chrome extension popup with promo cardFormatArc Chrome extension popup with promo card

 Is it safe to paste sensitive API responses into an online JSON formatter?

 It depends on the tool.
 Some online formatters upload your data to a server, which is a problem for API keys or production payloads.
 FormatArc runs entirely client-side — nothing is sent anywhere.
-Chrome extensions like JSONView also process data locally, which is why both are safe for sensitive data.
+A browser extension renders JSON locally too, but it is installed software with page permissions, so prefer one that is open source (so you can audit it) or skip the install entirely with a paste-based web tool.
+See Privacy and permissions above for the checklist.

 Can a Chrome extension convert YAML or CSV to JSON?